-There are 7 entrances to Glacier National Park.
-Only 3 of these Glacier National Park Entrances connect to the Going-To-The-Sun Road – the only road in Glacier Park that travels over the Continental Divide from west to east.
-These 3 Glacier National Park Entrances are the West Glacier Entrance, the Saint Mary Entrance, and the Camas Creek Entrance.
+There are 7 entrances to Glacier National Park and only 3 of them connect to the Going-To-The-Sun Road – the only road in Glacier Park that travels over the Continental Divide from west to east – they are the West Glacier Entrance, the Saint Mary Entrance, and the Camas Creek Entrance.
 The other four entrances to Glacier Park are the Polebridge Entrance, the Two Medicine Entrance, the Many Glacier Entrance, and the Cut Bank Entrance.

 West Glacier Entrance

-There are also many attractions just outside the West Glacier Entrance.
-Some of these attractions are Glacier View Golf Course, several whitewater rafting and floating companies, guides for Glacier Park backcountry trips, mini golf courses, water-slides, helicopter tours over Glacier Park, and many more.
-This is the entrance closest to our lodging at Smoky Bear Ranch – only a 15 minute drive.
+There are also many attractions just outside the West Glacier Entrance, including; Glacier View Golf Course, several whitewater rafting and floating companies, guides for Glacier Park backcountry trips, mini golf courses, water-slides, helicopter tours over Glacier Park, and more.
+This is the entrance closest to Smoky Bear Ranch (only a 15 minute drive).

 Camas Creek Entrance

 The Camas Creek Entrance is also on the west side of Glacier National Park but more remotely located than the West Glacier Entrance.
-To access this Glacier National Park Entrance, you will travel about 20 miles up the North Fork Rd (Highway 486) along the western edge of Glacier Park and turn onto Glacier Route Eight or Camas Creek Road.
-The first 10 miles of the North Ford Road is paved then it turns to gravel.
+To access this Glacier National Park Entrance, you will travel 20 miles up the North Fork Rd (Highway 486) along the western edge of Glacier Park, and turn onto Glacier Route Eight or Camas Creek Road.
+The first 10 miles of the North Ford Road is paved, the remaining stretch is gravel.

-Travel along this road can be good for wildlife viewing.
-We’ve seen moose, bear, elk, as well and many other wildlife while traveling the Camas Creek Road.
+Travel along this road often reveals wildlife, we’ve seen moose, bear, elk, as well and many other wildlife while traveling the Camas Creek Road.
 You can access the trailhead for Huckleberry Mountain Lookout from this entrance – a moderately strenuous trail with fabulous 360° views.
 Snowshoeing or cross country skiing from the Camas Creek Entrance is absolutely stunning.
-This entrance is also close to Smoky Bear Ranch – about a 20 minute drive.
+This entrance is also close to Smoky Bear Ranch (roughly a 20 minute drive).

 The Polebridge Entrance is the third Glacier National Park Entrance on the west side of Glacier National Park.
 It is a remote entrance and used mostly by the locals and hardy visitors.
-To access this entrance, travel about 35 miles north of Columbia Falls, MT on the North Fork Road (Hwy 486) along the west side of Glacier Park – a mostly gravel road – then turn into the village of Polebridge.
-At the Polebridge Mercantile, turn left and this dirt road will take you across the North Fork of the Flathead River to the Polebridge Entrance.
+To access this entrance, travel about 35 miles north of Columbia Falls, MT on the North Fork Road (Hwy 486), along the west side of Glacier Park (a mostly gravel road), then turn into the village of Polebridge.
+At the Polebridge Mercantile, turn left and the dirt road will take you across the North Fork of the Flathead River to the Polebridge Entrance.

 This entrance will take you to some of the most pristine areas of Glacier Park, i.e. Bowman Lake and Kintla Lake.
-Both of these glacial lakes are about 7 miles long and sit in bowls surrounded by thick forests and towering mountains of the Livingston Range.
-The entrance is open 24 hours a day all year around but closed to vehicular traffic from about mid October thru mid May depending on snow cover.
-Our favorite areas of Glacier Park is accessed through the Polebridge Entrance.
+Both of these glacial lakes are roughly 7 miles long and sit in bowls surrounded by thick forests and the towering mountains of the Livingston Range.
+The entrance is open 24 hours a day all year around but closed to vehicular traffic from mid October to mid May depending on snow cover.
+Our favorite areas of Glacier Park are accessed through the Polebridge Entrance.

 Saint Mary Entrance

 The main entrance on the east side of Glacier National Park is the Saint Mary Entrance.
-This entrance is open 24 hours all year around but only open to vehicular traffic from about mid May through mid October depending on snow cover.
-To access this Glacier Park Entrance, you will travel north on Hwy 89 for 30 miles from Browning, MT to the town of Saint Mary, MT.
-This entrance is located just west of Saint Mary.
+This entrance is open 24 hours a day all year around but only open to vehicular traffic from about mid May through mid October depending on snow cover.
+To access this Glacier Park Entrance, you will travel north on Hwy 89 for 30 miles from Browning, MT to the town of Saint Mary, MT, the entrance is located just west of Saint Mary.

-This Glacier National Park Entrance allows you to access the Going-To-The-Sun Road from the east side of Glacier Park.
+This entrance allows you to access the Going-To-The-Sun Road from the east side of Glacier Park.
 Saint Mary Lake is just inside this entrance – the 2nd largest glacial lake in Glacier Park.
 You can also visit the Saint Mary Visitor Center at this gate.
-This visitor center and gate entrance were completed in 1967 using common Mission 66 themes such as native stones.
+This particular visitor center and gate entrance were completed in 1967 using common Mission 66 themes such as native stones.
 A popular hike near this entrance is Saint Mary Falls/Virginia Falls.

 Two Medicine Entrance

-The Two Medicine Entrance is located just a few miles north of the town of East Glacier, MT on the east side of Glacier Park.
-To access this entrance, take Hwy 49 north out of East Glacier for about 4 miles before turning onto Two Medicine Road.
-You can access this area of Glacier National Park 24 hours all year around but from about mid October through mid May, Two Medicine Road would not be open to vehicular traffic depending on snow cover.
+The Two Medicine Entrance is located just a few miles north of East Glacier, MT on the east side of Glacier Park.
+To access this entrance, take Hwy 49 north out of East Glacier for roughly 4 miles before turning onto Two Medicine Road.
+You can access this area of Glacier National Park 24 hours a day all year around but from mid October to mid May, Two Medicine Road will not be open to vehicular traffic due to snow cover.

 Two Medicine Lake and Upper Two Medicine Lake are beautiful glacial lakes that can be accessed from this entrance.
 These lakes are surrounded by towering mountains in the Lewis & Clark Range.
-Another unique attraction accessible from this entrance is Running Eagle Falls – or used to be called Trick Falls.
+Another unique attraction accessible from this entrance is Running Eagle Falls – which was once called Trick Falls.
 A barrier free trail takes you to these falls and once you see them you’ll understand why it was called Trick Falls.

 Many Glacier Entrance

 Another unique area on the east side of Glacier National Park is accessed from the Many Glacier Entrance.
 The most notable landmark in this area is the Many Glacier Hotel – one of the old historic hotels built by the railroad in the early 1900’s.
-From this entrance, you would access the trail leading to the very picturesque mountain lake, Iceberg Lake.
+From this entrance, you would access the trail leading to a very picturesque mountain lake called Iceberg Lake.

 Cut Bank Entrance

 Each of these Glacier National Park Entrances offers access to unique scenery and attractions.
-After spending over 20 years hiking and exploring Glacier National Park, I’ve enjoyed aspects of all of these areas.
-But my favorite area of Glacier Park is accessed through the Polebridge Entrance – about a 45 minute drive from Smoky Bear Ranch.
+After spending over 20 years hiking and exploring Glacier National Park, we’ve enjoyed aspects of all of them.